capr/luapower-work/terra/tr.md

   * script and/or language changes from the previous span.
   * there's an opportunity for word-wrapping (a space, tab, etc. is encountered).
-  * a hard line break (CR, LF, LS, PS) is encountered.
+  * a hard line break is encountered.
   * the BiDi embedding level changes (more on that later).
   * the font and/or font size changes.
   * the list of specified OpenType features changes.

-Sub-segments inside a single segment are also created whenever the text color or opacity changes, but other properties don't.
+_Sub-segments_ inside a single segment are also created whenever the text color or opacity changes, but other properties don't.
 This is necessary because cutting segments at color-change boundaries and shaping those separately would not always lead to correct output (eg. ligatures would not be formed between segments).

 ### Shaping